zohayb23/BlackJackGo/README.md

 # BlackJack in Go

 A command-line implementation of the BlackJack card game using Go.
-This project serves as a learning exercise for Go programming concepts and best practices.

 ## Project Overview